 See the library reading list for this module (Canterbury)

-1. demonstrate an ability to apply underlying concepts and principles of analysis and design.
+1. Demonstrate an ability to apply and review underlying concepts and principles of analysis ,design, quality, and sustainability.

-2. demonstrate an ability of applying engineering techniques to their projects with awareness of commercial, industrial, ethical and other factors, uncertainties and risks.
+2. Demonstrate an ability of applying engineering techniques to their projects with awareness of commercial, industrial, ethical, EDI, security and risks.

-3. demonstrate an understanding of data acquisition, mechanical design, and interfacing between hardware and computer and relevant software.
+3. Demonstrate and apply an understanding of data acquisition, mechanical design, and interfacing between hardware and computer and relevant software.

-4. demonstrate an understanding of teamwork, project management and professional practice to their project.
+4. Demonstrate an understanding of teamwork, project management, self-reflection and professional practice to their project.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.